tskirvin/puppetdb-tools/README.md

 # cms-puppetdb-utils

 This package provides some basic tools to query a puppetdb via a CLI.
-The tools are currently hard-coded to talk to my local puppetdb, but should be fairly trivially customizable to point at a server of your choice.
+Most of the scripts use a centrally-installed json file, but some are still hard-coded to talk to my local puppetdb.
+In both cases, it should be fairly simple to point at a server of your choice.

 These tools were written to be *less* general than any existing tools I've seen out there.
-Specifically, I don't want to write the necessary JSON input at the command-line every time I'm trying to do a basic query; I just want to
+Specifically, I don't want to write the necessary JSON input at the command-line every time I'm trying to do a basic query.

+These scripts currently only work with the v3 PuppetDB API.

 ## What is puppetdb?